-Perfume Used to Be a Usual Product in China
+Perfume has a long history in China

-Moreover, Perfumery products stayed quite limited because of big players such as Dior, Chanel, Burberry.
+Moreover, perfumery products stayed quite limited because of big players such as Dior, Chanel, and Burberry.
 As a matter of fact, people who bought perfume preferred to purchase big brands because they were able to identify.
 In addition, we can notice that the choice to wear fragrances is much influenced by advertisements, magazines, or related advice.

 Changes in Chinese attitude towards perfume in modern society

 Because people are traveling, several factors can explain the evolution of this industry.
 First of all, the luxury industry grew tremendously during these last years.
-Chinese consumers are traveling abroad especially the middle class.
+Chinese consumers are traveling abroad, especially the middle class.
 So they tend to buy more perfume in order to give them as a gift and not to wear it themselves.
 This is one of the reasons that explain why the bottle is very important.

 Nonetheless, we can notice a growing number of people that buy fragrances for themselves, in other words, for their own use.
 Actually, Chinese people care about their personal image and this makes an interesting opportunity.
 The increase in income can serve as an explanation for the rising demand for this category of consumption.